-The President must approve the issuance of a corporate charge card.
+The President and/or his designee must approve the issuance of a corporate charge card.

 Personal Use of Corporate Charge Card

 Corporate charge cards are intended for business use.
 Corporate charge cards must NOT be used for personal expenses and use of the corporate charge card for personal expenses will result in termination of the card.